 PLC programming methods are evolving.
-PLC Open is an organization defining new ways to take advantage of the latest computer innovations.
-They have specified the IL method of programming to XML (Extended Markup Language), which is used for web development.
-This, in my opinion, keeps moving the ideal method to a standard way to program PLCs.
+PLC Open defines new ways to utilize the latest computer innovations.
+They have specified the IL programming method to XML (Extended Markup Language) for web development.
+This, in my opinion, keeps moving the ideal process to a standard way to program PLCs.

 If you have any questions or need further information, please get in touch with me.